osc-em/OSCEM_Schemas/README.md

 # OSCEM_Schemas

-## TODO
-Instruments
+## Instruments
+Includes the most relevant fields required by the OSCEM standard
+### TODO
+Some minor additions might still be required pending decisions on the standard itself, i.e. Beamshift

-Sample
+## Sample

-Processing
+## Processing
-...